PsychoPunkSage/OpenSource_Logs/BIP/impl_breakdown.md

 `OP_EQUALVERIFY`: Checks if the top two stack items are equal, then removes them from the stack.
 `OP_CHECKSIG`: Verifies the signature of the transaction input.

+> **v0_p2wpkh**

+* **Validation**
+`OP_DUP`: Duplicates the top stack item.
+`OP_HASH160`: Hashes the top stack item using SHA-256 followed by RIPEMD-160.
+`OP_PUSHBYTES_20`: Pushes 20 bytes onto the stack.
+`OP_EQUALVERIFY`: Checks if the top two stack items are equal, then removes them from the stack.
+`OP_CHECKSIG`: Verifies the signature of the transaction input.

+txid: The transaction ID uniquely identifies the transaction on the blockchain.
+To validate this field, one would typically check if the transaction ID is unique and corresponds to the transaction data provided.

+vout: This field specifies the index of the output being spent by the input.
+It indicates which output of the previous transaction (specified by txid) is being spent.
+To validate, ensure that the referenced output exists in the previous transaction and has not already been spent.

+prevout: This object contains information about the output being spent, including the script public key, its type, address, and value.
+To validate, ensure that the referenced output is valid, unspent, and matches the provided details.

+scriptsig: This field contains the signature script for the input, which is used to unlock the output being spent.
+To validate, verify that the signature script is correctly formatted and can unlock the referenced output.

+scriptsig_asm: This field provides the human-readable representation of the signature script.
+To validate, ensure that the signature script corresponds to the expected unlocking conditions for the referenced output.

+is_coinbase: This boolean field indicates whether the transaction is a coinbase transaction, which is a special type of transaction created by miners as the first transaction in a block.
+To validate, check if the transaction is a coinbase transaction and ensure it adheres to the rules governing coinbase transactions.

+sequence: This field specifies the relative locktime of the input.
+It determines when the transaction can be included in a block based on its age or block height.
+To validate, ensure that the sequence number meets the requirements set by the transaction's locktime.

 </details><br>

 > **Valid Txn details**